-NOTE: EMS Priority One and Supplemental Grants will no longer be funded in one 12-month grant cycle, but instead will occur in two shortened funding cycles over a 12-month period.
+NOTE: EMS Priority One and Supplemental Grants will occur in two shortened funding cycles over a 12-month period.
 Click HERE for further details on changes for the SFY 2017-2018 grant award year.

 The purpose of the State Board of Emergency Medical, Fire, and Transportation Services Grant Program, administered by the Ohio Department of Public Safety, Division of Emergency Medical Services, is to improve and enhance EMS and trauma patient care in Ohio through the provision of grant funding for equipment, training, and research.
 The funding source for the grant program is fines levied in the State of Ohio for seat belt violations.